Lifecycle of a Tree

 Like all living organisms, trees have a life cycle.
-The tree life cycle comprises stages of tree growth and development that occur under optimal environmental conditions.
+The lifecycle of a tree is comprised of stages of tree growth and development that occur under optimal environmental conditions.

 Every tree starts as a seed.
 The seed contains all the nutrients it needs to begin growing.
 Seeds from trees are dispersed into the environment by wind, humans and animals.
 Once a seed has settled into its suitable environment, it can begin the growth process.